Pharmacy Invoicing Automation

 Invoicing Automation delivered measurable operational improvements while laying the foundation for future internal tooling.

-- Transitioned additional pharmacies to automated invoicing, with new pharmacies eligible by default
+- Transitioned additional pharmacies to automated invoicing, with new pharmacies eligible by default.

 Automation enables focus on exceptions, not routine